 Your learners can view online courses on Android devices by accessing the story.html file.
 Most Android devices support Flash so learners can view the Flash version of the course too.
 If some browsers don’t support Flash, through the HTML5 output option, the HTML5 version of the course is detected automatically.

 Articulate Storyline also creates HTML5-based screen capture simulations; courses with HTML output can be tracked by Learning Management Systems.
-Storyline makes the creation of courses with HTML output and the conversion of Legacy courses a cakewalk.
+Storyline makes the creation of courses with HTML output and converting Flash to HTML5 a cakewalk.
 It offers multi-device compatibility in just a few clicks and updating course content is a matter of a few hours.
 So, try Articulate Storyline for your future eLearning projects that work on smartphones and tablets.